-The Orange County Sheriff’s Office is the first and only law enforcement agency in Central Florida to place clinicians in-car with deputies and, since March, the two teams have been called out 390 times to active scenes.
+The Orange County Sheriff’s Office is the first and only law enforcement agency in Central Florida to place clinicians in-car with deputies.

 Delaney Kirwin, a licensed behavioral health clinician at Devereux, is paired with Deputy Kimberly Burk, 10 hours a day four days a week.

 Kirwin and Burk make up one of the two clinician-deputy teams known as the OCSO Behavior Response Unit responding to calls across Orange County.